About the (in)equivalence between holonomic versus non-holonomic theories of gravity: The geometrical framework

-where ${\sigma_{FX}}^*$ is the pullback map.
-Now, $\Gamma$ is the $\mathfrak{gl}\left(n,\mathbb{R}\right)$-valued 1-form on $R$ which we would call as a $GL\left(n,\mathbb{R}\right)$ gauge field in the traditional sense - the geometrical structure behind the affine connection $\tensor{\Gamma}{^\alpha_{\beta\mu}}$.
-Gravity, however, should be described by a peculiar kind of gauge theory, in the sense that the fundamental fields capture the dynamics of the base space $X$ itself.
-The holonomic way acomplishes this by defining the theory directly on natural bundles.
-After all, these are the bundles having, by definition, functorial lifts of $lAut\left(X\right)$ and thus a direct connection with $X$.
+As one can see, gravity is described by a peculiar kind of gauge theory, in the sense that the fundamental fields capture the dynamics of the base space $X$ itself.
+The holonomic way accomplishes this by defining the theory directly on natural bundles.
+After all, these are the bundles having, by definition, functorial lifts of $lAut\left(X\right)$ --- thus, a direct connection with $X$.
 However, this is not the only way to do it.